If you don’t see your question or an answer to one, please email us at info@pda-support.org

 A: Nope.

 A: Nope.
-Although, if you personally are finding a group is to big for you, maybe you might want to consider starting another group.
+Although, if you personally are finding a group is too big for you, maybe you might want to consider starting another group.

-A: There is no limit to the amount meetings started in a community.
+A: There is no limit to the amount of meetings started in a community.
 If the need is there, we encourage you to fill it.
-However, each meeting is considered to be it’s own group.
+However, each meeting is considered to be its own group.
 No, group can offer more than one meeting.
-A host can host multiple meetings, just ensuring each one is registered as it’s own group.
+A host can host multiple meetings, just ensuring each one is registered as its own group.

 A: If you are birther struggling with mental health challenges in the pre- and postpartum period, you are welcome in PDA family.